Régime pescetarien : avantages, inconvénients et ce que vous pouvez manger

 Why do people become pescatarian?

 Ethical motivations - some people are against killing animals for food.
-While fish are also living creatures, transitioning from an omnivore (meat and plant-based) diet to a pescatarian diet is more manageable for some meat lovers and still limits animal consumption.
+While fish are also living creatures, transitioning from a meat and plant-based (omnivore) diet to a pescatarian diet is more manageable for some meat lovers and still limits animal consumption.
 Also, the conditions in which many land animals (livestock) are raised for slaughter are often seen as poor and inhumane.

-Environmental concerns - Raising livestock also comes with an environmental cost.
-The UN estimates it is responsible for 15% of all man-made carbon emissions making a sizeable contribution to the global warming crisis.
+Environmental concerns - raising livestock also comes with an environmental cost.
+The United Nations (UN) estimates it is responsible for 15% of all man-made carbon emissions making a sizeable contribution to the global warming crisis.
 Following a pescatarian diet is thought to cause fewer greenhouse gas emissions than those who eat meat every day.

-Health benefits - limiting your meat intake is associated with a lower risk of several health issues, including l'obésité, diabète de type 2, and une maladie cardiaque.
+Health benefits - limiting your meat intake is associated with a lower chance of several health issues, including l'obésité, diabète de type 2, and une maladie cardiaque.

 She says the key benefits are: